qor/doc/plugins/serializable_meta.md

 }
 ```

 Add function `GetSerializableArgumentResource` to the model, so [Serializable Meta](https://github.com/qor/serializable_meta) can know the type of argument.
-And define background jobs.
+Then define background jobs.

 ```go
 func (qorJob QorJob) GetSerializableArgumentResource() *admin.Resource {